Elektra King

-Elektra Vavra King is a character and one of the two main antagonists, along with Renard (Robert Carlyle), in the James Bond film The World Is Not Enough, played by actress Sophie Marceau.
+Elektra Vavra King is a character and one of the two main antagonists, along with Renard (Robert Carlyle), in the James Bond film The World Is Not Enough, played by French actress Sophie Marceau.

-In the film
+Biography

-Elektra King (Sophie Marceau) is the daughter of Scottish oil magnate Sir Robert King (David Calder) and his Azerbaijani wife.
+Elektra King is the daughter of Scottish oil magnate Sir Robert King (David Calder) and his Azerbaijani wife.
 Sir Robert had acquired his wife's oil wealth and merged it into his own construction business, forming King Enterprises.

 As a teenager, Elektra was kidnapped by Victor "Renard" Zokas (Robert Carlyle), a terrorist and former KGB agent.
 On the advice of M (Judi Dench), a family friend, Sir Robert refused to pay the ransom.

 Elektra was embittered, and became Renard's lover.
 She joined in Renard's extortion scheme and mutilated her own ear to send to her father.
 James Bond (Pierce Brosnan) speculates that, after her kidnapping, she was suffering from Stockholm syndrome.

-In the film, she and Renard kill Sir Robert and attempt to blow up her family's oil pipeline as part of an elaborate plan to steal his fortune.
+Elektra assists Renard in killing her father, after which they attempt to blow up his oil pipeline as part of an elaborate plan to steal his fortune.
 Elektra impresses Bond by brazenly betting one million dollars on a card game and shrugging it off when she loses.
-They briefly become lovers, before she and Renard kidnap him, along with M and nuclear physicist Dr. Christmas Jones (Denise Richards).

-Elektra mortally wounds Bond's erstwhile ally Valentin Zukovsky (Robbie Coltrane), and then tortures Bond with a garrote.
-Zukovsky frees Bond as he dies, and Bond holds Elektra at gunpoint, ordering her to call off Renard from firing a nuclear missile at the pipeline.
+They briefly become lovers, before she and Renard kidnap him, alongside M and nuclear physicist Dr. Christmas Jones (Denise Richards).
+Bond is tortured with a garrote, but manages to escape and free M when his erstwhile ally Valentine Zukovsky (Robbie Coltrane), shot by Elektra, damages one of the garrote's arm restraints, before dying.
+Holding Elektra at gunpoint, Bond orders her to call off Renard from firing a nuclear missile at the pipeline.
 Elektra taunts Bond, saying, "You won't kill me – you'd miss me," and tells Renard to fire the missile.
-Bond then shoots her dead, saying "I never miss" though shows some brief regret for having to do so.
-He then also kills Renard.
+Bond then shoots her dead, saying "I never miss", though shows some brief regret for having to do so.
+He then also kills Renard and frees Christmas.